-Some weeks ago on Instagram Stories, my favourite social network where you can find me as @carlotafarina, I showed you how to prepare Pesto alla Siciliana (Sicilian pesto).
+Some weeks ago on Instagram Stories, my favorite social network where you can find me as @carlotafarina, I showed you how to prepare Pesto alla Siciliana (Sicilian pesto).
 It’s one of those recipes I love to combine with the pasta as it’s not only delicious but quick to make too.

 It happens sometimes that people tell me they don’t like classic pesto, and then I always suggest to prepare this one.
-It has a more delicate flavour, thanks to the ricotta, one of the main ingredients of this recipe.
-Besides it’s easier to prepare than Pesto alla Genovese, as this requires a marble pestle and lots of patience.
+It has a more delicate flavor, thanks to the ricotta, one of the main ingredients of this recipe.
+Besides, it’s easier to prepare than Pesto alla Genovese, as this requires a marble pestle and lots of patience.
 You just need a blender for the sauce I am suggesting today.

 INGREDIENTS for 2 people

 250 gr vine tomatoes, ripe (about 4-5 medium tomatoes)